blocknetdx/documentation/docs/service-nodes/setup.md

 	> **Check Service Node Active Status**

-	1. On the SNoder Server computer, open the debug console and enter `servicenode status`.
+	1. On the SNode Server computer, open the debug console and enter `servicenode status`.
 If the Service Node is active, you will see a `Servicenode successfully started` response.

 		![Snode Status](/img/service-nodes/redesign-status-response.png)

 ??? example "Setup using the classic wallet"

-	> **Preperation**
+	> **Preparation**

 	1. On the SNode Server computer:
 		1. Start or restart the Blocknet wallet.